 - What inputs are required to optimize the quality and performance of that content?

-Our framework provides a comprehensive methodology to assess the current state of an organization’s content strategy and content operations.
-Too often, a content audit is conducted without reference to content strategy decisions.
+Our framework provides a comprehensive methodology to assess the current state of an organization’s information and content strategy, as well as content operations.
+Too often, a content audit is conducted without reference to strategy decisions.

-Today, on-brand, up-to-date, well-written and consumable content factors are table stakes.
-Typically missing is assessment of the purpose — or “job” — for which content users and their audiences require situation-ready content.
+Today, content that is on-brand, up-to-date, well-written and consumable are table stakes.
+Typically missing is assessment of the purpose — or “job” — for which content users and their audiences require situation-ready information.
 Specifically the context for each asset.
 By this we mean the situation, audience and purpose for each asset.

 The six competencies in the Avitage framework are: